flywheel-apps/flywheel-tutorials/.gitlab/issue_templates/bug_report.md

 - please provide a brief summary of the error:

-## User Information:
-#### Please provide a link to your flywheel instance and your username
-- flywheel instance:
-- username:

-#### Please open a terminal on your computer, type "fw status", press enter, and paste the output of that command here:
-- output:

 ## Tutorial Information:

 #### Please paste the link to the tutorial notebook file you were running